samarthiith/GIS-EU/README.md

 ```

 ## Data
-Data raster datafiles used in this package are not stored in this repository but provided seperately. --- insert information about downloading data ---
+Data raster datafiles used in this package are not stored in this repository but would be provided seperately (pending licensing issues).
+The data used is rasterized with the resolution of 500m x 500m.

-The downloaded data should be stored in the subfolder: 01_Data500 (update if changed).
+The downloaded data should be stored in the subfolder: 01_Data500.

 | Parameter     | Processing    | Source    | License |
 |-----------    |------------   |--------   |---------|